How to Get From Penang to Hat Yai

-Penang to Hat Yai
+Penang to Hat Yai by Bus

-2 ways to get from Penang to Hat Yai
+Penang to Hat Yai by Train

 Travelling by train from Penang to Hat Yai is a nice way to cross the Malaysia-Thailand border like a local.
 It includes several transfers, but they’re all pretty much interconnected so you wouldn’t have a hard time finding your way.